 At CTU level, two separate flags indicate the application of JC-CCALF on the Cb and Cr component, respectively.
 If it is applied for either of the components, a filter index will be coded.
 As for the iterative training process of the JC-CCALF filter coefficients at the encoder, only the CTUs that the exact same one filter out of 4 is used for both Cb and Cr components from the previous iteration, will be included in the filter training of the current iteration.

+Encoder change